Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-mobile.md

 3. Tap the wallet icon at the top of the page.

-4. Wallet connect will open your Terra Station app.
+4. Wallet connect will open your Daodiseo Station app.

    ```{image} /img/screens/mobile/connect.PNG
    :class: sd-p-3